Blackroot-Software/ember-lite-agent/README.md

-Blackroot Systems Research & Development
+Provided to you by Blackroot Systems Research & Development.

 ## **ember-lite-agent**
 *A modular, low-profile C2 agent for persistent command execution, transport control, and stealthy post-exploitation — designed for integration within the Blackroot offensive ecosystem.*